nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 * Maximum of 11 GB data storage is only supported, if you try to store more than that, the database will throw `ORA-12592` error
 * Not more than 1 GB RAM will be used by the database
 * HTTPS is not supported

-In a nutshell, don't use it for production, use it only for tes
+In a nutshell, don't use it for production, use it only for testing and development purposes.
+Detailed information about

 ## When is Instant Client not required
 * If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.